FoloToy/folotoy-doc/docs/installation/start.md

 import TabItem from "@theme/TabItem";

 :::caution
-Before you start setting up the server, please read this article carefully and pay attention to the points mentioned in the article.
+Before you start setting up the server, please read this article carefully.
+Pay close attention to the points mentioned in the article.

+For any issues during configuration or usage, please visit the [FAQ](../faq.md) first.
+If you cannot resolve the issue, please contact us.

+You can determine the problem based on [What do the various colors of the lights on the device represent?](../faq.md#what-do-the-various-colors-of-the-lights-represent).

 :::

+## Supported Services
+**Self-built servers require configuration of `STT`, `LLM`, `TTS`.**

+### STT (Speech to Text)
+- openai-whisper
+- azure-stt
+- azure-whisper
+- dify-stt
+- aliyun-asr

+### LLM (Large Language Model)
+- openai
+- azure-openai
+- gemini
+- dify
+- qianfan
+- xiaodu
+- moonshot
+- groq
+- ollama
+- anthropic
+- dashscope
+- spark-desk
+- minimax
+- aws-bedrock
+- zhipu
+- lingyiwanwu

+### TSS (Text to Speech)
+- openai-tts
+- azure-tts
+- azure-openai-tts
+- elevenlabs
+- edge-tts
+- aliyun-tts
+- dify-tts

 ## Server Preparation

-- A machine that is always online to ensure FoloToy server can continuously serve your toys
+- A machine that is always online so that the FoloToy server can continuously serve your toys.
-- The machine needs at least 512 MB of memory for successful installation
+- The machine needs at least 512 MB of memory to be successfully installed.
-- Recommended to use Linux x86_64/ARM64, Debian 10-11/Ubuntu 20.04-22.04/Armbian
+- Linux x86_64/ARM64 is recommended, with Debian 10-11/Ubuntu 20.04-22.04/Armbian.
-- Internet access is required **(If using services like OpenAI or Azure, ensure the server can communicate with openai.com or azure.com)**
+- Internet access is required **(If you are using services like OpenAI or Azure, ensure that the server can communicate with domains like openai.com or azure.com)**.

 ## File Preparation

-Folotoy server requires you to prepare two files, and we have prepared these two files for you.
-You just need to modify some parameters in them.
+**We provide a convenient tool for you to generate the files.
+Simply go to: [Self-hosting server file online generator](https://self-hoseting-file-generator.vercel.app/), generate, and copy-paste directly.
+Before generating, please read this article carefully.**

 <Tabs
 defaultValue="docker-compose"